Stuyvesant High School: Current building

 Stuyvesant's principal at the time, Abraham Baumel, visited the country's most advanced laboratories to gather ideas about what to include in the new Stuyvesant building's 12 laboratory rooms.
-The new 10-story building also included banks of escalators, glass-walled studios on the roof, and a four-story northern wing with a swimming pool, five gymnasiums, and an auditorium.
+The new 10-story building also included banks of escalators, glass-walled studios on the roof, and a shorter four-story northern wing with a swimming pool, five gymnasiums, and an auditorium.
 Construction began in 1989.
-When it opened in 1992, the building was New York City's first new high school building in ten years.
-The new Stuyvesant Campus cost $150 million, making it the most expensive high school building ever built in the city at the time.
-The library has a capacity of 40,000 volumes and overlooks Battery Park City.
+When it finally opened five years later in 1992, the building was New York City's first new high school building in ten years.
+The new downtown Stuyvesant Campus cost $150 million, making it the most expensive high school building ever built in the city at the time.
+The S.H.S.
+Library has a capacity of 40,000 volumes and overlooks Battery Park City.